ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/set-based.dotnet.markdown

 `UPDATE Users SET IsActive = 0 WHERE LastLogin < '2010-01-01'`

-This is usually not the case for NoSQL databases, where set based operations are not supported.
-RavenDB does support them, and by passing it a query and an operation definition.
+This is usually not the case for NoSQL databases where set based operations are not supported.
+RavenDB does support them by passing it a query and an operation definition.
 It will run the query and perform that operation on its results.

 The same queries and indexes that are used for data retrieval are used for the set based operations.
 The syntax defining which documents to work on is exactly the same as you'd specified for those documents to be pulled from the store.